Laurel's Tomato Growing Tips &

 Enough potting soil to fill each container to within 1" of the top.

 For a 30 gallon container, this would be about 2 or 3 standard 1.5 cubic ft. bags of potting mix OR two 2 cubic ft bags of Happy Frog Potting (the best).
-Buy good potting mix; this is not where you should try to save money.
+Buy good potting mix; this is not where you should save money.

 ("Hey look, Babe!
-This bags only $5.95!")
+This stuff's only $4.95!")

 Granulated natural organic fertilizer for vegetables like our favorite Fox Farm Happy Frog Tomato & Vegetable Food and a liquid fertilizer for foliar spray feeding.
 I use Great Big Plants Liquid Compost and Big Bloom.
 Great stuff!